-Synergent is proud to again have served as the premier sponsor of the Maine Credit Union League’s Annual Meeting and Convention held on May 19-20, 2023.
-It was a busy two days at the Holiday Inn By The Bay in Portland full of networking, inspiring guest speakers, awards, and connection.
+Synergent is proud to have once again served as the premier sponsor of the Maine Credit Union League’s Annual Meeting and Convention held on May 19-20, 2023.
+It was a busy two days at the Holiday Inn By The Bay in Portland, full of networking, inspiring guest speakers, awards, and connection.

 Connecting With Synergent

 Attendees were able to connect with Synergent staff throughout the event, whether it was at registration, in keynote and breakout sessions, or at our booth in the Exhibit Hall.

 Annual Meeting and Synergent Shareholders Meeting

 David Desjardins, the League and Synergent’s Board Chairman called the 85th Annual Meeting to order to begin the day.
 Evergreen Credit Union’s Brenda Pollack sang a beautiful rendition of the Star-Spangled Banner before John Doe, League/Synergent Board Director, delivered the moment of reflection.
 Todd Mason, the League and Synergent’s President/CEO, led the annual Shareholders Meeting.

 Before adjourning, contributions were made to CULAC, as well as Maine Credit Unions’ Campaign for Ending Hunger, which is Synergent’s signature social responsibility initiative.
 The Aroostook Chapter of Credit Unions, KV Chapter of Credit Unions, Norm Nolette Chapter of Credit Unions, Community CU, New Dimensions FCU, and CUES all provided donations to support these critical initiatives.

 Upon adjournment, members were encouraged to hold the date for next year’s Annual Meeting and Convention on May 17 and 18, 2024.